sebastiaanluca/laravel-unbreakable-migrations/README.md

 ## Security

-If you discover any security related issues, please email hello@sebastiaanluca.com instead of using the issue tracker.
+If you discover any security related issues, please email security@sebastiaanluca.com instead of using the issue tracker.

 ## Credits

 - [Sebastiaan Luca][link-author]
 - [All Contributors][link-contributors]

+## About

+My name is Sebastiaan and I'm a freelance back-end developer specializing in building high-end, custom Laravel applications.
+Check out my [portfolio][author-portfolio] for more information and my other [packages](https://github.com/sebastiaanluca?tab=repositories) to kick-start your next project.
+Have a project that could use some guidance?
+Send me an e-mail at [hello@sebastiaanluca.com][author-email]!

 ## License